kinecosystem/kin-node/README.md

 ## Webhook Handlers

-The SDK offers handler functions to assist  developers with implementing the Agora webhooks (TODO: hyperlink).
+The SDK offers handler functions to assist  developers with implementing the [Agora webhooks](ttps://docs.kin.org/how-it-works#webhooks).

-Only apps that have been assigned an app index (TODO: hyperlink) can make use of Agora webhooks.
+Only apps that have been assigned an [app index](https://docs.kin.org/app-registration) can make use of Agora webhooks.

 ### Prerequisites